 Step-By-Step Instructions

-Place the beef cubes in the liner for a 4-quart slow cooker.
-Sprinkle the ground thyme, salt, and pepper over the meat.
+Step 1: Place the beef in the liner for a 4-quart slow cooker.
+Sprinkle the meat with ground thyme, salt, and pepper.

-Mix the tomato paste into the beef broth.
+Step 2: Mix the tomato paste into the beef broth in a medium bowl.
 Stir until the tomato paste is combined with the beef broth.
 Add the Worcestershire sauce to the mixture.
 Pour over the stew meat.

-Next, peel and chop the carrots into 1-inch pieces.
+Step 4: Next, peel and chop the whole carrots into 1-inch pieces.
 Cut them on the bias.
-If the carrots are large, slice them in half.
+If the carrots are thick, slice them in half.
 Add to the slow cooker.

 Storing And Reheating